top of page

 griefing

-insanely human work. we have connected deeply, given freely, shared compassionately and often loved
+this exhausting, insanely human work. we have connected deeply, given freely, shared compassionately

-shiny ones that catch our eyes. stepping into this tricky grieving/healing journey is often best done with another,
+catch our eyes. stepping into this tricky grieving/healing journey is often best done with another,a hand

 my goal is to support, advocate and lift you as you take a step towards healing, and carrying lighter rocks.